-This sub-clause sets out the arrangements for how you will be paid when Council requires you to do a job which is not your usual job.
+This sub-clause sets out the arrangements for how employees will be paid when Council requires employees to do a job, which is not their usual job.

-- 8.3.1 The parties are committed to improving skill levels and removing impediments to multi skilling and broadening the range of tasks that the employee is required to perform. - 8.3.2 The Council may direct the employee to carry out such duties that are within the limits of the employee's skill, competence and training. - 8.3.3 An employee shall be paid the salary system rate of pay that recognises the skills the employee is required to apply on the job. - 8.3.4 The skills paid for shall not be limited to those prescribed by the position description and may, where appropriate, include skills possessed by the individual which are required by Council to be used as an adjunct to the employee's normal duties. - 8.3.5 Employees who are required by Council to use additional skill(s) such as:

-8.3.5.1 languages other than English, or

-8.3.5.2 signing services to those with hearing difficulties
+- 8.3.1 The parties are committed to improving skill levels and removing impediments to multi skilling and broadening the range of tasks that an employee is required to perform. - 8.3.2 Council may direct an employee to carry out such duties that are within the limits of the employee's skill, competence and training. - 8.3.3 Council shall provide adequate employees and other resources to enable employees to carry out their duties and functions over the course of working hours that are not unreasonable and support the implementation of the Council's community strategic plan and operational plan. - 8.3.4 An employee shall be paid the salary system rate of pay that recognises the skills the employee is required to apply on the job. - 8.3.5 The skills paid for shall not be limited to those prescribed by the position description and may, where appropriate, include skills possessed by the individual which are required by Council to be used in line with or in addition to the employee's normal duties. - 8.3.6 Employees who are required by Council to use additional skill(s) such as: - 8.3.6.1 languages other than English, or - 8.3.6.2 signing services to those with hearing difficulties